 Another degree of Holy Orders is the diaconate.
 Deacons may be either "permanent" deacons - men (usually married) who remain as deacons for life, or "transitional" deacons - unmarried men (usually seminarians) who are in formation for further ordination to the priesthood.
 A deacon is ordained to a ministry of service and performs his ministry through preaching and teaching the Word of God, through service at worship, and through service to others.

-Christians often speak about “discernment,” which is a word meaning “to perceive as distinct.”
-In other words, we need to sort through things and identify what is true.
-For us, it means that we must look for God’s presence and listen for God’s voice amidst the clamor and confusion of modern life.
+Before one pursues a vocation to Holy Orders, a period of discernment is necessary.
+For us, it means that we must look for God’s presence and listen for God’s voice amidst the clamor and confusion of modern life to see where God is calling us to serve Him.
 And, just as a parent, God changes how he speaks to us as we grow.

 As with all divine calls, God’s call to ordained ministry comes to us at various times in our life.
 His call will sound different at each stage in our life, depending on what our ears are listening for.

-If you are considering serving God as a priest, deacon, or religious, contact your pastor at 757-484-7335 or by email at firstname.lastname@example.org or contact the diocesan Vocations Office at 804-359-5661 or visit www.richmonddiocese.org/vocations.
+If you are considering serving God as a priest, deacon, or religious, contact your pastor at 757-484-7335 or firstname.lastname@example.org or contact the diocesan Vocations Office at 804-359-5661 or visit www.richmonddiocese.org/vocations.